 1. Set The Goal: One of the essential things in sprint planning is a focused sprint goal.
 If your development team starts sprint planning without a goal, it will weaken your team’s ability to deliver the best result.
 Always ask your product owner to come with a clear business objective to help the Scrum team set the goal.

 2. Prioritize Stories that Matches the Sprint Goal: After setting the goal, prioritize the stories that match the sprint goal.
-If your team has extra capacity, you can prioritize other stories that don’t necessarily fulfil the sprint goal.
+If your team has extra capacity, you can prioritize other stories that don’t necessarily fulfill the sprint goal.

 4. Encourage Changes During the Sprint Planning: One of the most common mistakes during sprint planning is not allowing changes.
-If you think changes have nothing to do with sprint planning, you are just wasting your team members’ time.
+If you think changes have nothing to do with sprint plans, you are just wasting your team members’ time.
 If your team feels that they can’t make changes during the Sprint and sprints will be successful only after finishing all the sprint backlog items, they’ll waste their time developing a perfect sprint plan.

 5. Do Not Waste Time in Discussing Carry-Overs: At the end of the Sprint, there will always be some unfinished work.
 Ensure your team doesn’t waste their time during planning to carry over or re-estimating the backlog items.
 Just add or carry over the remaining work back to the Product Backlog later during the Sprint.